reubenharry/haskell-docs/docs/docs/packages/overview.md

     Many published packages are experimental code, not intended for serious use.
 To get a sense of which packages to use, see [this guide](https://github.com/Gabriella439/post-rfc/blob/main/sotu.md).

-    In general, avoid packages if they have not been updated for a few years.

 ## Hackage and Stackage

 There exist two major package repositories for Haskell, [Hackage](https://hackage.haskell.org/) and [Stackage](https://www.stackage.org/), with the main difference that Stackage provides a stabler subset of Hackage, which is more extensive.